-In 2019, along with all Grupo Salinas companies, Grupo Elektra joined the United Nations Global Compact, the largest global initiative that promotes corporate sustainability through the implementation of 10 principles that promote respect for human rights, the establishment of decent labor practices, environmental protection and the rejection of corruption.
+In 2018, along with all Grupo Salinas companies, Grupo Elektra joined the United Nations Global Compact, the largest global initiative that promotes corporate sustainability through the implementation of 10 principles that promote respect for human rights, the establishment of decent labor practices, environmental protection and the rejection of corruption.

-In 2022, Grupo Elektra was selected to join the FTSE EMERGING ESG INDEX, along with 18 other Mexican companies that stand out in environmental, social and corporate governance (ESG) indicators.
+In 2022, Grupo Elektra was selected to be part of the FTSE EMERGING ESG INDEX -FTSE4GOOD- along with 18 other Mexican companies that stand out in environmental, social and corporate governance (ESG) indicators; during 2023 we will continue to be part of this index.
 The Group had outstanding scores in customer responsibility, human rights, anti-corruption and climate change.
 For the second consecutive year, the Group was included in the S&P/BMV Total Mexico ESG index, which is comprised of 30 issuers listed on the Mexican Stock Exchange.